intel/intel-device-plugins-for-kubernetes/cmd/fpga_crihook/README.md

-# Intel FPGA CDI prestart hook for Kubernetes
+# Intel FPGA OCI createRuntime hook for Kubernetes

 Table of Contents